valkey-io/valkey-doc/docs/reference/modules/_index.md

 ## Low level access to keys

-Low level access to keys allow to perform operations on value objects associated to keys directly, with a speed similar to what Redis uses internally to implement the built-in commands.
+Low level access to keys allow to perform operations on value objects associated to keys directly, with a speed similar to what Valkey uses internally to implement the built-in commands.

 Once a key is opened, a key pointer is returned that will be used with all the